Chocolate and Heart Health

-Many of us happily know by now that a little dark chocolate goes a long way — not only does it make us feel good, it is good for our bodies as well.
-Cocoa and dark chocolate contains specific flavanols (a type of antioxidant family) that has been shown in studies to support healthy blood pressure and healthy inflammatory response.
+Many of us happily know by now that a little dark chocolate goes a long way.
+Not only does it make us feel good, it is good for our bodies as well.
+Cocoa and dark chocolate specific flavanols (a type of antioxidant family) that has been shown in studies to support healthy blood pressure and healthy inflammatory response.
 In fact, more than 100 clinical studies have been published showing that ingesting cocoa-flavanols have positive impact on human health.

-More studies obviously need to be undertaken to validate this relationship and then to figure out at what doses are viable to provide those benefits.
+More studies obviously need to be undertaken to validate this relationship.
+Then to figure out at what doses are viable to provide those benefits.
 In the meantime, make sure that the chocolate you eat is dark only, and has very little sugar added.
-Typical candy bars will not provide the benefits, and may do more harm than good — excess bad fats and sugars.
+Typical candy bars will not provide the benefits, and may do more harm than good.
+As they contain excess bad fats and sugars.
 Dark chocolate unsweetened baking squares or chips will satisfy the chocolate desire and provide the flavanols.